-One of the photography questions I hear most often is, “How can I get a blurry background in my photos?”
+One of most common photography topics is about how to get blurred backgrounds in photos.
 That dreamy, out of focus blur, (bokeh), helps make your subject pop out from the background and creates beautiful portraits.

 There are a few different ways to achieve that blurred background look with your DSLR, and they are very simple.